 PWA vs RWA: alike but different?

 What is hidden behind PWA and RWA abbreviations?
-Let’s figure out!
+Let’s figure it out!

 Subscribe Omertex in TelegramSubscribe